-ESE 400 and ESE 441, Engineering Design I and II.
-Students who select the Microelectronics or Telecommunications specialization must complete a senior design project designated for the relevant area.
+ESE 440 and ESE 441, Engineering Design I and II.

 Note: ESE 440 and ESE 441 are engineering design project courses that must be carried out at Stony Brook under the supervision of an Electrical and Computer Engineering faculty member.